NothingAG/accessible-dropdown/README.md

 - When `Enter` is pressed on a checkbox, toggle it (same functionality like `Space`).
 - When a checkbox is focused and a character key is pressed, then move focus back to the filter input and append the typed character.
     - There are probably some "special keys" we need to implement, for example `Backspace` - any other that come to your mind?
+- The first time a filter is entered, add `role="alert"` to `.available-hobbies__counter` (this will make screen readers announce it).
+- Set `hidden` to `fieldset.selected` when there is no option selected.
+- I added `3 selected` to "X options available", please update accordingly.

 ## @josua: some notes to keep in mind